letitbevi/sentences-mentioned-Trump-from-2012-to-2016/README.md

 Web scraping: extract sentences and their related metadata from [The Guardian](https://www.theguardian.com/) that mentioned 'Trump'.

+- The number of articles: 7761
+- The number of sentences: 64622

 ## The Guardian data

 The [data](https://github.com/letitbevi/sentences-mentioned-Trump-from-2012-to-2016/tree/master/data) folder contains 5 JSON files: